Everyone is special in their own way.

 I’ve had many job seekers tell me they are qualified for many different positions or want to do something different than they have in the past.
 After having a conversation with them, I understand where they are coming from.

 Unfortunately, candidates do not often get a chance to talk to someone face-to-face to elaborate on their career’s past and future.
 Their resume speaks for them.
 And if the resume sends a confusing message as to what they can do, it is not an effective tool.

-These days, most resume experts say to remove the Objective from resume and replace with a Professional Summary.
-This summary should highlight your expertise and experience and will convey to hiring managers what your strengths are.
+These days, most resume experts say to remove the Objective from resume and replace with a Professional Summary that highlights your expertise and experience and will convey to hiring managers what your strengths are.

-Certainly, secondary talents can be included, but when recruiters and hiring managers scan resumes, they are doing it quickly and categorizing you.
-Are you an engineer, sales person, accountant?
-Do you have a lot of experience or new to the workforce?
-Do you have certifications they are looking for?
+Certainly, secondary talents can be included, but when recruiters and hiring managers scan resumes, they are doing it quickly and categorizing you:

 In other words, you need to project that your specialty matches what they need the most.